joshfpedro/hops-project-2025/README.md

 ## Data Privacy

 This repository contains anonymized data only.
 All personally identifiable information (PII) has been removed or tokenized.
-The anonymization script (`src/anonymize_growers.py`) ensures grower identities are protected while maintaining the scientific integrity of the analysis.
+Grower identities are protected while maintaining the scientific integrity of the analysis.

 ## Citation